afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

-## Test-retest reliability estimation for a Stroop dataset
+## Estimating test-retest reliability for a Stroop dataset

 $$x^2+y^2=z^2$$